Gaynor's Profile

 A Typical Session May Include:

-Gentle Structural Osteopathy & Myofascial Treatment: I use structural osteopathic techniques to release restriction without force or ‘cracking’.
-This may include mobilisation, muscle release/ massage, and fascial unwinding to ease tension and restore optimal movement.
-When working on the head and neck, I always consider the body as a whole, so gentle adjustments throughout the feet, pelvis, spine, and thorax may also be included to encourage alignment, fluidity, and full-body integration.
+Gentle Structural Osteopathy & Myofascial Treatment: I use gentle structural and myofascial techniques to improve mobility, release restriction and restore balance .
+This may include mobilisation, soft-tissue release and fascial unwinding to ease tension and support smoother movement.
+When treating the head and neck, I never use HVT (“cracking”) and often include work on the feet, limbs, pelvis, spine and ribcage to encourage whole-body alignment, fluidity and integration.

 Cranial Techniques: These techniques calm and balance the nervous system, improve fluid balance, ease strain patterns, and support deep integration.